Why do you need to know the United Airlines Emotional Support Animal Policy 2021?

 United Airlines’ In-Cabin Pet Policy

-If you can not get the required documents in time, you can also choose to carry your ESA in a pet carrier bag, or kennel, as a pet passenger.
+You can also choose to carry your ESA in a pet carrier bag, or kennel, as a pet passenger.
 United allows in-cabin pets in the aircraft cabin with a customer.
-These pets include domesticated dogs, cats, rabbits and household birds (except cockatoos).
+These pets include domesticated dogs, cats, rabbits, and household birds (except cockatoos).

 Each in-cabin pet will be charged a $125 service fee for a one-way flight and an additional service charge of $125 per stopover of more than four hours within the U.S. or more than 24 hours outside the U.S.